craigfrancis/php-is-literal-rfc/readme.txt

 While I agree with [[https://news-web.php.net/php.internals/109192|Tyson Andre]], it is highly recommended to use Static Analysis.

-But the *biggest* problem is that Static Analysis is simply not used by most developers, especially those who are new to programming (usage tends to be higher by those writing well tested libraries).
+The //biggest// problem is that Static Analysis is simply not used by most developers, especially those who are new to programming (usage tends to be higher by those writing well tested libraries).

-They also focus on other issues today (type checking, basic logic flaws, code formatting, etc).
+And they really focus on other issues (type checking, basic logic flaws, code formatting, etc).

 Those that do attempt to address injection vulnerabilities, do so via Taint Checking (see above), and are [[https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781|often incomplete]].